prepare.blog

 Always check manufacturer dates.
 Use visual and smell checks before eating anything from long-term storage.

-Nutrition and Calorie Targets for Emergency Food Planning
+Nutrition and Calorie Targets for Emergency Planning

 As a certified Wilderness First Responder, I can tell you that calorie and hydration management during a crisis isn’t academic — it directly affects your decision-making, physical capability, and emotional resilience.
+I’ve seen people make terrible judgment calls on day three of a power outage simply because they weren’t eating enough.

 Daily targets: